stagedml/pylightnix/docs/demos/REPL.md

 Debugging convnn_mnist stage
 ----------------------------

-The last definition of `convnn_mnist` introduces our desired stage of training the MNIST classifier.
-Let's try to obtain it's realization
+The last definition of `convnn_mnist` introduces our desired stage for training the MNIST classifier.
+Let's try to obtain it's realization:

 ```python